broadconn/GameJam-Noir/Defend/README.md

 ## Features so far
 ### Grid visualization
 Made with a shader graph shader using world position to draw grid lines and inputs for highlighted square and size.
-This will appear when placing a building to help the user place buildings accurately.
+This will appear when placing a building to help the user place buildings accurately without drawing the grid everywhere.

 ## TODO